the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 Overall, the results indicate that major real world events are reflected in negative interactions between Reddit communities in different ways and with varying intensity.
 Highly polarizing and discussion driven events, such as the US presidential election, generate clear and concentrated patterns of negative interactions.
 Political events such as the Brexit referendum show limited evidence of negative interaction patterns, which are considerably weaker and more dispersed than those observed during the US presidential election.
 In comparison, sudden or external crises, such as terrorist attacks or disease outbreaks, tend to produce more limited and less structured responses at the subreddit interaction level.

-Mission Goal: Indentify specific known world events from the data ...

-Now, we switch our approach.
-Instead of looking at the whole archive first, we use the little bit of corrupted external data we have to target specific event dates.
-We can choose between two major kinds of shocks to see if the network behavior matches:
-* Anticipation of Political Shock: Look for slow builds (like elections) where the tension might have peaked before the event
-* Acute Shocks: Look for sudden events (like attacks) where you should see an immediate and rapid response

-_INTERACTIVE ELEMENT: SELECT AN EVENT_

-You can now select any event from the archive to test the system ...

-{% include Gaming_neg.html %}

 ## A Top-Down Reconstruction